 The TELP fee is $40 and is payable to OSU-Tulsa.
 Students may pay this fee at the Testing Center when they arrive to take their exam.
-The fee must be paid by cash, cashier’s check or money order.
+The fee must be paid by cashier’s check, money order or credit card.

 We prefer that students register at least the day before the exam is scheduled for administration, but if they are unable to do so they may register when they come to take the exam.
 Students will need to arrive at the Testing Center at least 20 minutes early for registration.

 Students must present a current passport at the time of registration.
 There are no exceptions to this form of identification.

 The TELP exam will be given on specified dates before Spring and Fall semesters.
 Contact the Testing Center for upcoming dates.
 Students should check in at the Testing Center; they will be directed to the testing room at that time.
 Test results are usually available approximately five days after the exam has been taken.
 Contact the Testing Center to confirm scores have arrived or to pick them up.